Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ### [New Gear](https://thephoenixflavour.com/tpf-x/installation/new-gear/)
 **Notes:** In the past I was adamant against adding new gear but Phoenix is pretty selective on what she adds.
 I trust her judgement so I’ve added it for now.
-**Compatibility:** Compatible, recommended and included in loadorder.txt.
+**Compatibility:** Compatible, recommended and included in loadorder.txt and Wabbajack.

 ### [New Companions](https://thephoenixflavour.com/tpf-x/installation/new-companions/)
 **Notes:** I don’t like adding companions to my game.
 Inigo and Lucien won’t ruin the balance of SSS:SE, but they will spoil you when it comes to followers.